presciencelabs/tabitha-databases/README.md

 	> Example naming convention: `English.YYYY-MM-DD.mdb.sqlite`
 1. Once the new sqlite db and the inflections are in place, they can be part of the same `commit` and pushed.
 1. Manually run the `deploy` worklow, i.e., `actions/workflows/deploy.yml`

+### Local migration

+#### Ontology
+To create the Tabitha database from mdb:

+`bun ontology/migrate.js Ontology.VERSION.YYYY-MM-DD.mdb.sqlite Ontology.VERSION.YYYY-MM-DD.tabitha.sqlite`

+To dump to an sql file that can be executed on the wrangler db:

+`sqlite3 Ontology.VERSION.YYYY-MM-DD.tabitha.sqlite .dump > Ontology.VERSION.YYYY-MM-DD.tabitha.sqlite.sql`

+#### Sources
+To create the Tabitha database from mdb:

+`bun sources/migrate.js Bible.YYYY-MM-DD.mdb.sqlite Community_Development_Texts.YYYY-MM-DD.mdb.sqlite Grammar_Introduction.YYYY-MM-DD.mdb.sqlite Sources.YYYY-MM-DD.tabitha.sqlite`

+To dump to an sql file that can be executed on the wrangler db:

+`sqlite3 Sources.2024-07-09.tabitha.sqlite .dump > Sources.2024-07-09.tabitha.sqlite.sql`